esero88/esero88/README.md

 ### print("Hello World") 👋

 I'm Eser from Turkey, I do data analysis.
 I really enjoy learning new things related to data science.
-If you want to reach me you can check out my [LinkedIn](https://www.linkedin.com/in/eser-karaceper/) and [HackerRank](https://www.hackerrank.com/eserkaraceper88) pages.
+If you want to reach me you can either e-mail eserkaraceper88@gmail.com me or check out my [LinkedIn](https://www.linkedin.com/in/eser-karaceper/) profile and [HackerRank](https://www.hackerrank.com/eserkaraceper88) pages.

 ## Skills and Experience